NathanDuran/CAMS-Dialogue-Annotation/README.md

 The server side implementation is written using Python 3.6 and [Flask](http://flask.pocoo.org/).

 ## TODO

-- Add brief description and link to corpora in home screen
-- AP annotation instructions for home view or in schema

-- Add more links to schema ap and da in readme/instructions
 - Add study/paper link.
 - Add overview of study.